-FREE SEMINARS THAT WERE OFFERED ON SATURDAY, MAY 12, 2018
+FREE SEMINARS OFFERED ON SATURDAY, MAY 10, 2019

 12:30pm – Choosing the Right Paddle – Nick Hinds, Werner Paddles

 Description Werner Paddle Northwest Rep Nick Hinds will present the most effective way of figuring out which kayak, canoe, or SUP paddle will work for you.
 Topics of discussion will be length, offset, high angle vs low angle paddle blade shapes, and bent shaft vs straight shaft.
 There are also three main types of materials which paddles are built out of, their benefits will be explained as well.
 Both Sea Kayak / Touring and Whitewater kayak paddle selection will be focused on in the kayak portion of the presentation.